-Birth Photography by Megan
+Birth Documentary by Megan

-You’re expecting a baby – congratulations!
+You’re expecting a baby – let me first say congratulations!!

 It can also be an empowering experience to go through.
 You are amazing and deserve to have the kind of birth experience you desire!